hakaru-dev/hakaru/docs/transforms/hk-maple.md

 `Simplify` can be passed to `normalize`.

-Historical note: the `Simplify` subcommand of `hk-maple` used to be known as a seperate command named `simplify`.
+Historical note: the `Simplify` subcommand of `hk-maple` used to be known as a separate command named `simplify`.
 If you encounter `simplify someprog.hk
-<options>` in this documentation, you may replace it by `hk-maple someprog.hk
+<options>` in any documentation, you may replace it by `hk-maple -c Simplify someprog.hk
 <options>`.

 ### Disintegrate